2003-2011 Honda Element

 There’s a handy tweeter grille on the A-pillar, whether your Element is equipped with factory tweeters or not.
 This is an excellent reason and/or excuse to install a set of component speakers.
 If you’re upgrading a 4-speaker system, you’ll be amazed at how much the sound stage improves.
 If you’re stepping up from a factory 7-speaker system, you’ll still be impressed at how much better your music sounds with aftermarket component speakers.

 It’s not easy, but it’s worth it.
 To install the tweeters, you’ll have to fabricate new brackets and, since there is no wiring harness available, you’ll need to splice into the factory wiring.
 If you don't have a factory tweeter, you’ll need to run wire to the speaker location.
 This isn’t a massively challenging project for the do-it-yourselfer, but the less-experienced might want to consult an installation professional.
 Our universal backstrap is a big help for creating a bracket.

-The factory dual voice coil subwoofer, available on the 7-speaker versions of the Element, is a 6-3/4", 2-ohm unit located on the floor below the center of the dash.
+The factory dual voice coil subwoofer, available on the 7-speaker versions of the Element, is a 6-3/4", 4-ohm (2 ohms per voice coil) unit located on the floor below the center of the dash.
 Replacing it is either reasonably easy or ridiculously hard.
 The dividing line between the two extremes is, appropriately enough, the center console.